Great-Lab/Undertale-Controller/README.md

 # Undertale-Controller
-The hack is broken sadly.
-Sorry.
+The hack is not broken anymore!